abhi-ranjan/msvsdwc/README.md

 |6	|ALIGN	|Analog Netlist to GDS|
 ## Software Installation
 ---
-If we have a windows machine, install Oracle virtual box with Ubuntu 20.04 - RAM at least 4GB, hard-disk atleast 120GB.
+We have a windows machine, install Oracle virtual box with Ubuntu 20.04 - RAM at least 4GB, hard-disk atleast 120GB.

 - First update ubuntu with command
 ```verilog